Good Medicine - Medical School III - Cover

 “I know.”

 We said ‘goodbye’ and I hung up.
 I was about to dial Angie when Rachel fussed, so I went to check on her and could tell immediately she needed a clean diaper.
-I dealt with that, and realized it wasn’t time for her to eat if I wanted her to stick to her schedule, so I gave her some apple juice while I rocked in the rocking chair.
+I dealt with that, and realized it wasn’t time for her to eat if I wanted her to stick to her schedule, so I gave her a small amount of apple juice while I rocked in the rocking chair.
 I felt it was better to keep her with me than return her to her crib, as the longer she stayed awake, the more likely she was to stay on her schedule.

 When she finished her bottle, I got up so I could call Angie, and I cradled the phone with my shoulder while I cradled Rachel in my arms.
 Mrs. Stephens answered and called Angie to the phone.